KeyanSong/431-2018/homework/README.md

     - If you can't solve a problem in 15 minutes, ask for help.
     - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

+## On Grades

+Each of the 8 Homeworks have at least 100 available points.
+Some have a few more.
+At the end of the term, we add up your scores on the 8 homework assignments, and divide by 800 to determine your homework grade.
+All Homeworks are treated as if they are worth 100 points, even though on some of them it is possible to score higher than that.
+If your total at the end of the term is above 800 (and this has happened), you will receive a Homework grade of 100%.
+Homework is 25% of the Course Grade.
+Most students score better on the Homework (as a percentage) than they do on the Quizzes or Projects.

 The main site for the course is https://github.com/THOMASELOVE/431-2018.